bugmark/exchange/notes/andy_dev_notes.md

 - write a Projection class
 - make all the Commands emit events
 - build tests to save and re-play events
+- add the event stream to the UI (account history, etc.)
+- integrate with blockchain

 Next Actions:
 - [DONE] add CronJobs scripts